polakowo/yelp-3nf/data-modeling.md

-# Data Model
+# Data Modeling

-In the following you will find the data model of the source-of-truth database.
+The data model is a 3NF-normalized version of the NoSQL database provided by Yelp and augmented with demographics and weather data.
+The designed data warehouse follows the [Inmon's Corporate Information Factory (CIF)](https://www.techopedia.com/definition/28024/corporate-information-factory-cif) architecture: it builds upon the centralized corporate data repository (top-down design) which is 3NF normalized.
+This repository is our target artifact and is designed as a single integrated source of truth for data marts.
+Dimensional data marts can be then created from the DWH based on end user needs.
+This architecture ensures data integrity and consistency.
+It also brings the advantage of coordinating data marts through the same ETL processes.
+In the following image you will find the logical data model of the normalized source-of-truth database.

 ![Data Model](data-model.jpg)